naitikjpatel/Job-Application-Form/README.md

 Feel free to explore, contribute, and utilize this project for your job application needs.
 Your feedback is valuable!

-🌐 Explore the live project [https://naitikjpatel.github.io/Job-Application-Form/](#).
+🌐 Explore the live project [Click Here](https://naitikjpatel.github.io/Job-Application-Form/).

 Happy applying! 🚀✨